east-winds/ucsd-class-schedule-quickview/README.md

 # UCSD Class Schedule Quickview

 The [UCSD Schedule of Classes](https://act.ucsd.edu/scheduleOfClasses/scheduleOfClassesStudent.htm) is somewhat difficult to navigate.
-This repo allows you to quickly view UCSD course offered in next and previous X years by professor or course name.
+This repo allows you to quickly view UCSD course offered in current and previous X years by professor or course name.

 Example usage (only tested for bash terminal):